Available to higher education institutions and organizations who seek to support those they serve.

 on the complex issues faculty face in this moment

-designed to engage participants throughout the workshop.
+designed to engage and inspire throughout

 Isolation, service overload, and experiences of gendered-racism are just some of the impediments to advancement and optimal health women of color (WOC) face in academe.